openstack-archive/openstack-chef-repo/README.md

 # OpenStack cluster with chef-provisioning

 This is the testing framework for OpenStack and Chef.
 We leverage this to test against our changes to our [cookbooks](https://wiki.openstack.org/wiki/Chef/GettingStarted) to make sure that you can still build a cluster from the ground up with any changes we push up.
-This will eventually be tied into the gerrit workflow and become a stackforge project.

 This framework also gives us an opportunity to show different Reference Architectures and a sane example on how to start with OpenStack and Chef.

-With the `master` branch of the cookbooks, which is currently tied to the base OpenStack Kilo release, this supports deploying to Ubuntu 14 and CentOS 7 platforms for all in one with nova networking.
-Support for all in one neutron and multi node support is a work in progress.
+With the `master` branch of the cookbooks, which is currently tied to the base OpenStack Kilo release, this supports deploying to Ubuntu 14 and CentOS 7 for all-in-one with nova-network.
+Support for all-in-one with Neutron, and multi-node support, is a work in progress.

 Support for CentOS 6.5 and Ubuntu 12 with Icehouse is available with the stable/icehouse branch of this project.